How to do the Sydney Royal Easter Show on a budget

 Evening adventurers can book twilight tickets which offer around five hours of show fun from 4pm and only costs adults $34 and children $15.
 These can only be booked before April 5.

-Check out this savings guide to freebies and discounts for bargain hunting advice beyond the Show.
+Check out this guide to handling your post-lockdown finances for tips to becoming a saving superhero beyond the Show.

 Cut spending on the day

 It wouldn’t be a day at the Show without forking out a few dollars in exchange for a sugar rush.
-But so you don’t blow your Easter budget, we’ve got a few pointers to keep you on an affordable spending track while enjoying the best of the Show.
+So you don’t blow your Easter budget, we’ve got a few pointers to keep you on an affordable spending track while enjoying the best of the Show.

 Cheap Easter Show food

 Yes, rides can be riotous fun, but there are heaps of free events and exhibits to experience at the Show.
-Head to the woodchop and sawing comp, native wildlife exhibit, pig and goat pavilion (for pats), heritage display, the famous Grand Parade (on 2 April) and the daily evening fireworks which are all free of charge.
+Check out the woodchop and sawing comp, pig and goat pavilion (for pats), flower and garden show (complete with scarecrow competition), roaming street theatre, and daily Bicentenary Street Parade – all free of charge.

 Setting a showbag budget

 Nowadays showbags often contain more than Bertie Beetles, Chupa Chups and buckets of Wizz Fizz powder, and many are priced in the double digits.

 So, if you and your gaggle of kids (or Easter-enthusiast adult friends) are mad about showbags, it might be a good idea to set a spending limit.
-This way, you can go all out on that Fast and the Furious $30 bag, or collect a bunch of smaller sugar-filled options for the same price.
+This way, you can go all out on a double-digits bag or collect a bunch of smaller sugar-filled options for the same price.